 STATEMENT OF ISSUES

 A.

-LaDennis Graham was subjected to a denial of due process of law where the court failed to advise Graham of the right to appeal the sentence, which the court imposed, directly to the Supreme Court.
+Gary Lewis was subjected to a denial of due process of law where the trial court failed to advise Lewis of the right to appeal the sentence, which the court imposed, directly to the Supreme Court.